codesections-personal/codesections/content/blog/raku-manifesto/index.md

 language – to attract new users, a language must convince programmers that spending their time learning the language is a worthwhile investment.
 The less time it takes to learn the language, the easier it is to make this case.
-And, indeed, languages that are more difficult to learn, such as Rust, frequently site their difficulty as an impediment to the language's adoption.
+And, indeed, languages that are more difficult to learn, such as Rust, frequently cite their difficulty as an impediment to the language's adoption.

 ### How Raku values ease of learning